Denperidge-School/mathematics-notes/index.md

 - 4 numbers after the comma`,` or you're going to math jail
 - We can use [the formularium](https://canvas.kdg.be/courses/29944/files/2211721?module_item_id=504258) during the entire thing
 - Also there was an attempt to collect the things the teacher said about possible questions on the final so like check that out [here](examenvragen/)
-- Try to go for a minimum of 4 steps when calculating/mathening
+- Try to go for a minimum of 4 steps when calculating/mathening (otherwise it can be a 0)
 - Use table in canvas for tekenverloop
 - Learn how to work with the browsers calculator (Canvas' I assume?)
+- Controle (zoals in [extra les 5](extra-les-5)) kan gevraagd worden

 General notes: